Los Angeles Construction Accident Lawyers

 - wrongful death.

-If you have been injured in a construction accident, your rights depend upon whether you were a bystander or a worker at the site.
+If you have been injured in a construction accident in Los Angeles, your rights depend upon whether you were a bystander or a worker at the site.
 When you are injured as a bystander, normal personal injury law applies and the parties at fault are responsible for paying for your damages.
 The situation is more complex if you are an employee at the construction site.
 Other factors are involved in worker cases such as specific legal requirements for claims against employers and workers compensation law.
-Skilled and experienced legal representation is vital so that injured workers get the compensation that the law entitles them to receive.
+Skilled and experienced legal representation is vital so that construction accident injured workers get the compensation that the law entitles them to receive.

 - Heavy equipment malfunctions

 - Nail gun accidents

 - Scaffold accidents/Falls